 During the past few weeks, Joan and I have been exploring our local wilderness area.

-I’ve hiked the beginning part of this canyon system and found rock art, corn cobs, and other signs of people from the past.
+I’ve hiked the beginning part of this canyon system and found Rock Images, corn cobs, and other signs of people from the past.

 The canyon forms an obvious travel path from the Moab Valley to the La Sal Mountains in the summer and then back again in the fall.